Sandra Aversa - Owner , Trainer ABCDT, Dog Walker (Burlington) & Pet Care Provider

 Then there is my Edward.
 Full name, Sir Edward Muss the First.
-I adopted him when he was 4 years old, 10 years ago from Hamilton SPCA.
-He lives up to his name and is probably one of the most popular cats that I know as he lives to walk alongside Louie and I on our daily outings around the neighborhood.
-This boy loves fresh air, exercise, affection from anyone who will give it to him and…well…hunting.
+He was adopted in 2007 at aprox.
+4 years old from Hamilton SPCA.
+He lives up to his name and is probably one of the most popular cats that I have ever known!
+Ed loves to walk with Louie and I on our daily outings around the neighborhood.
+This boy loves fresh air, exercise, affection from anyone who will give it to him and…well…hunting :-( .
 I love this boy more than words can say!

 Incorporating all aspects of Pet Care Services to my business is very important to me.
 I want to do all that I can do for my clients as we all know that our pets are not just pets, they are OUR FAMILY and we will do anything for them!
-I am completing my Canine Massage Certification specializing in Therapeutic, Athletic and Senior Canines through Rocky Mountain School of Animal Acupressure & Massage and have also gained Certification for Trigger Point Therapy specializing in the Athletic Dog.
+I have obtained my Canine Massage Certification specializing in Therapeutic, Athletic and Senior Canines through Rocky Mountain School of Animal Acupressure & Massage and have also earned Certifications for Trigger Point Therapy specializing in the Athletic Dog.

-Every day, I get to meet amazing people, with amazing families, stories, and even more amazing animals, I could not feel more blessed!
-I continue looking forward to creating beautiful memories made every day with your beloved companions and sharing those with you.
+Every day, I get to meet amazing people, with amazing families, stories, and even more amazing animals.
+I could not feel luckier!
+I continue to look forward to creating beautiful memories made every day with your beloved companions and sharing those moments with you.